-The Affordable Care Act imposes penalties on taxpayers who do not acquire health insurance privately or through the Marketplace.
+Through 2018, the Affordable Care Act imposes penalties on taxpayers who do not acquire health insurance privately or through the Marketplace.
 However, you may request an exemption from the penalty.
 An exemption granted because your income cannot support health insurance premiums may qualify you to purchase catastrophic health benefits using the Marketplace.

 Not sure if you are exempt from the tax penalty or from the requirement to purchase health insurance?
 See "Are You Exempt From Health Care Coverage?" to help determine whether you might be eligible to waive the tax penalty entirely and apply for a health care exemption.